elsiehupp/wikiteam/CONTRIBUTING.md

 #### PyCharm

-The [PyCharm](https://www.jetbrains.com/pycharm/) community editions is Open Source and free.
+The [PyCharm](https://www.jetbrains.com/pycharm/) Community edition is open-source and free, but it has fewer features than the paid version.

 ## Contributing Code